Parton energy loss in a hard-soft factorized approach: Introduction

 \section{Introduction}

 The production of energetic hadrons and jets in heavy ion collisions is markedly different from the production of energetic electroweak bosons.
-The latter clearly exhibit ``binary scaling'': weak bosons and high-energy photons are produced as if nucleons from each nucleus were independently undergoing inelastic binary collisions.
+The latter clearly exhibit ``binary scaling'': weak bosons and high-energy photons are produced as if nucleons from each nucleus were independently undergoing inelastic binary collisions~\cite{CMS:2012fgk,CMS:2012oiv,ATLAS:2012qdj,ATLAS:2014sic,ATLAS:2015rlt,CMS:2014dyj,PHENIX:2005yls} (see also Refs.~\cite{Miller:2007ri,Armesto:2015ioy} and references therein).
 Hadron and jet measurements, on the other hand, display evident deviations from binary scaling.
-These deviations are understood to be a consequence of the formation of a quark-gluon plasma in relativistic nuclear collisions: energetic parton \emph{production} does follow ``binary scaling''; it is their subsequent interactions with the plasma that leads to parton energy loss, and consequently to an apparent deviation from binary scaling for hadronic observables.
+These deviations are understood to be a consequence of the formation of a quark-gluon plasma in relativistic nuclear collisions: energetic parton \emph{production} does follow ``binary scaling''; it is their subsequent interactions with the plasma that lead to parton energy loss, and consequently to an apparent deviation from binary scaling for hadronic observables.

 This characteristic phenomena of jet and hadron ``energy loss'' in heavy ion collisions has been observed at both the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC)~\cite{Majumder:2010qh, Muller:2012zq, Mehtar-Tani:2013pia,Roland:2014jsa, Connors:2017ptx, Busza:2018rrf}.
 Energetic partons are produced at the earliest stage of heavy ion collisions, and they propagate through all the different phases of the collisions.
 As a consequence of their interactions with the quark-gluon plasma, the momentum distribution of these energetic partons changes distinctly compared to the baseline observed in proton-proton collisions.\footnote{The role of hadronic energy loss is still under investigation.
-See Ref.~\cite{Dorau:2019ozd} for example.} This makes them important probes of the properties of the deconfined nuclear plasma produced in heavy ion collisions.
+See Ref.~\cite{Dorau:2019ozd} for example.} This makes them important probes of the deconfined nuclear plasma produced in heavy ion collisions.